PfeiferLab/aye-aye_CO_NCO/README.md

 #### `Snakemake` execution

-Each of the above folder consists of:
+Each of the above folders consist of:
 - a `Snakefile` with a concatenation of the `Snakemake` rules, the specific parameters and computing resources required
 - a `config.yaml` file including the paths and glabl variables, which should be costumized by the user
 - a `snake_submit.sh` execution file that triggers the `SLURM` execution of all the rules indicated in the `Snakefile` with the parameters included in the `config.yaml`.
 Provided the same file names, this execution can be triggered with: